Shanedell/openshift4-mirror-go/README.md

   -c, --containerRuntime string       container runtime. supported options [docker, podman]. if not specified, code looks for both and uses whichever is found first.
-      --containerRuntimePath string   full to container runtime. needed if executable not in /usr/bin or /usr/local/bin -h, --help                          help for openshift4_mirror -v, --openshift-version string      the OpenShift version (e.g. 4.5.11) --pre-release                   pre-release version of OpenShift
+      --containerRuntimePath string   full to container runtime. needed if executable not in /usr/bin or /usr/local/bin -h, --help                          help for openshift4_mirror
-      --pull-secret string            the content of your pull secret (can be found at https://cloud.redhat.com/openshift/install/pull-secret)
-  -r, --target-registry string        target registry to tag the image with (default "example.registry.com")
+      --pre-release                   pre-release version of OpenShift -r, --target-registry string        target registry to tag the image with (default "example.registry.com")

 Use "openshift4_mirror [command] --help" for more information about a command.